Phantas0s/snake.hjkl/README.md

 This game is based on a true story.

+## Build

+You need the [clojure-cli](https://clojure.org/guides/deps_and_cli) tool to build the project.
+You might have it if clojure is installed on your machine.

+Then, simply run `clojure -A:dev`.

 ## Why using the keys h,j,k and l?

 In many CLI and specifically Vim, you can use the keys `hjkl` to move around, instead of using the arrow keys.